From Modular Decomposition Trees to Level-1 Networks: Pseudo-Cographs, Polar-Cats and Prime Polar-Cats: Abstract

 \section{Abstract}

+{ The modular decomposition of a graph $G$ is a natural construction to capture key features of $G$ in terms of a labeled tree $(T,t)$ whose vertices are labeled as ``series'' ($1$), ``parallel'' ($0$) or ``prime''.
+However, full information of $G$ is provided by its modular decomposition tree $(T,t)$ only, if $G$ does not contain prime modules.
+In this case, $(T,t)$ explains $G$, i.e., $\{x,y\}\in E(G)$ if and only if the lowest common ancestor $\lca_T(x,y)$ of $x$ and $y$ has label ``$1$''.
+This information, however, gets lost whenever $(T,t)$ contains vertices with label ``prime''.
+In this contribution, we aim at replacing ``prime'' vertices in $(T,t)$ by simple 0/1-labeled cycles, which leads to the concept of rooted labeled level-1 networks $(N,t)$.

-{ We characterize graphs $G$ that can be explained by rooted labeled level-1 networks $(N,t)$, i.e., $N$ is equipped with a binary vertex-labeling $t$ such that $\{x,y\}\in E(G)$ if and only if the lowest common ancestor $\lca_N(x,y)$ of $x$ and $y$ has label ``$1$''.
-This generalizes the concept of graphs that can be explained by labeled trees, that is, cographs.
-We provide three novel graph classes: \emph{polar-cats} are a proper subclass of \emph{pseudo-cographs} which forms a proper subclass of \emph{$\PrimeCat$}.
-In particular, every cograph is a pseudo-cograph and $\PrimeCat$ is precisely the class of graphs the can be explained by a labeled level-1 network.
-The class $\PrimeCat$ is defined in terms of the modular decomposition of graphs and the property that all prime modules ``induce'' polar-cats.
-We provide a plethora of structural results and characterizations for graphs of these new classes and give linear-time algorithms to recognize them and to construct level-1 networks to explain them. }
+We characterize graphs that can be explained by such level-1 networks $(N,t)$, which generalizes the concept of graphs that can be explained by labeled trees, that is, cographs.
+We provide three novel graph classes: \emph{polar-cats} are a proper subclass of \emph{pseudo-cographs} which forms a proper subclass of \emph{prime polar-cats}.
+In particular, every cograph is a pseudo-cograph and prime polar-cats are precisely those graphs that can be explained by a labeled level-1 network.
+The class of prime polar-cats is defined in terms of the modular decomposition of graphs and the property that all prime modules ``induce'' polar-cats.
+We provide a plethora of structural results and characterizations for graphs of these new classes.

+In particular, Polar-cats are precisely those graphs that can be explained by an elementary level-1 network $(N,t)$, i.e., $(N,t)$ contains exactly one cycle $C$ that is rooted at the root $\rho_N$ of $N$ and where $\rho_N$ has exactly two children while every vertex distinct from $\rho_N$ has a unique child that is not located in $C$.
+Pseudo-cographs are less restrictive and those graphs that can be explained by particular level-1 networks $(N,t)$ that contain at most one cycle.
+These findings, eventually, help us to characterize the class of all graphs that can be explained by labeled level-1 networks, namely prime polar-cats.
+Moreover, we show under which conditions there is a unique least-resolved labeled level-1 network that explains a given graph.
+In addition, we provide linear-time algorithms to recognize all these types of graphs and to construct level-1 networks to explain them.}